Wedding Minister on Wedding Trends

 Trashing the dress is the act of intentionally ruining the dress while the act is caught on camera or video.
 Some have used paint so that the couple ends up looking like they just finished a color me rad race.
 Others have staged a food fight at the reception that includes the flinging of red wine.
 Still others find a mud puddle or lake and jump in.
 Perhaps the most dramatic involves fire.

-Natasha Samuel of Israel is trending on social media for setting her dress on fire and then running into the ocean – catching all of it on video and posting it HERE on You Tube.
+Natasha Samuel of Israel is trending on social media for setting her dress on fire and then running into the ocean.
 While others have used fire, few have risked wearing the dress while it is burning.
 For most, the dramatic effect is just not worth the risk.
 Last year a bride that was having her picture taken in a rushing stream was swept away to her death.

 Speaking of risks associated with wedding trends, another Natasha – I leave it to you to ponder what it is about brides by that name – Natasha Jones recently allowed her new husband to launch her into the air by slingshot where she threw her bouquet to the waiting crowd.
 In fairness, her new husband, Jacob, endured the same fate in order to throw the garter.
 The event, captured on video, has been posted HERE.

 Your idea of a special wedding day may not include the risk of death.
 There are still things that can make your ceremony unique.
 You can count on Randy to compose and conduct a wedding ceremony that reflects your unique love and history – slingshots and fire optional.

 Wedding Minister on Handling Cards at Your Ceremony and Reception